saymrwulf/prophet/notes.md

-2015-12-30T23:12:00 - Refactor for clarity, might break a few tests though (prophet) 2015-12-30T06:41:00 - Quick fix, referencing a known issue from the official repo (prophet) 2015-12-30T21:10:00 - Minor doc updates: linking to article on quantization (prophet)
+2015-12-30T23:12:00 - Refactor for clarity, might break a few tests though (prophet) 2015-12-30T06:41:00 - Quick fix, referencing a known issue from the official repo (prophet) 2015-12-30T21:10:00 - Minor doc updates: linking to article on quantization (prophet) 2015-12-30T22:20:00 - Implementing approach from a new paper read last night (prophet)